TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Privacy Policy.md

 Accessing and Updating Your Personal Information

-To access, review, rectify, or delete your personal information covered by this Privacy Policy, please contact us by clicking here and choosing the Other Category.
-All requests must include the following information: first name, last name, and email address and "Privacy" in the Subject Line.
+To access, review, rectify, or delete your personal information covered by this Privacy Policy, please contact us by clicking here.
 While BLP will make reasonable efforts to accommodate your request, we also reserve the right to impose certain restrictions and requirements on such access requests, if allowed or required by applicable laws.

 Transfer of Personal Information To Other Countries